bthatip/THABALSDE002/README.md

 ## Results:
 - After running *python quotes.py*, we will get a JSON file with top 10 popular quotes from Mark Twain
 - All the testcases are passed

+## Miscellaneous:
+- **Instead of Mark Twain, we can collect data of any author**
+- **Instead of collecting 10 Popular Quotes, we can collect any number of Quotes**